ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 To avoid the complexity of different encodings, an access token of this profile SHALL be a CBOR Web Token (CWT) {{RFC8392}}.

-When issuing any access token of a token series, AS MUST specify the following data in the associated claims of the access token:
+When issuing any access token of a token series, AS MUST include the following claims in the access token:

 * The "edhoc\_info" claim defined in {{iana-token-cwt-claims}} and conveying an EDHOC\_Information object (see {{edhoc-parameters-object}}).